amingilani/spring-boot-tutorial/README.md

 </html>
 ```

-The HTML above should be quite simple to understand.
+The HTML above should be simple to understand.
 It displays a line of text that says 'Wait for it...' and a 'more button'

 ```js
 var getAdvice = function() {